Jolgurt/MECMAddAppTool/README.md

 <a name="personalnote"/>

 ## A Personal Note
-This tool was first written years ago, circa 2015.
+This script was first written years ago, circa 2015.
 It has gone through a few iterations to get to this point and mainly fitting needs as I've crossed them.
-But I realize there could still be room for improvement.
+I realize there is still room for improvement.
+And there are things I may still address as time and motivation arises.
+Thanks.